Sidrah-Madiha/30-Days-of-Udacity-for-Deep-Learning-Nanodegree/README.md

 As they say
 > "Fall down seven times, stand up eight"

-I had a serious family emergency which compelled me to stop all my activities and focus on that situaton only, now I am restarting my pledge, commitinh to start my learning more effectively than before. <br/>
+I had a serious family emergency which compelled me to stop all my activities and focus on that situaton only, now I am restarting my pledge, commiting to start my learning more effectively than before. <br/>

 **Day 1/30 (13th.
 Oct, 2019):** <br/>